SAI360/Compliance360-Import/Incident/README.md

 ## Support
 Issues and questions can be addressed by contacting SAI30 Support by sending an email to support@sai360.com.
-You must provide the following information for your question to be researhced;
+You must provide the following information for your question to be researched;
 * The specific date and time of the posted data.
 * The results that did not occur as expected.